TryItOnline/cixl/README.md

 ```

 ### Functions
-The ```func:``` macro may be used to define functions.
-Several implementations may be defined for the same name as long as they have the same arity and different argument types.
+The ```func:``` macro may be used to define named functions.
+Several implementations may be defined with the same name as long as they also have the same arity and different argument types.
 Functions capture their defining environment and open an implicit child scope on evaluation.
 Function definitions are allowed anywhere, but are processed in order of appearance during compilation.

-Functions are required to specify arguments and return values.
+Functions are required to specify their arguments and results.

 ```
    func: say-hi(n)() ['Hi ' $n @!] say;